luxonis/depthai-docs-website/_products/stereo_camera_pair.md

 title: 720p, 120 Hz Global Shutter Modular Stereo Camera Pair
 toc_title: Stereo Camera Pair
 screenshot: /images/products/stereo-cameras.jpg
-description: For applications where Depth + AI are needed, we have modular, high-frame-rate, excellent-depth-quality cameras which can be separated to a baseline of up to 12 inches (30.5 cm).
+description: For applications where Depth + AI are needed, we have modular, high-frame-rate, excellent-depth-quality cameras which can be separated to a baseline of up to 30 cm).
 order: 2
 ---